Kingswithkings/Kingswithkings/README.md

 - 👋 Hi, I’m IDOGU UTHANA KINGS with the GitHub username: @Kingswithkings
-- AI Excellence
+- Artificial Intelligence Expert
-- 👀 Becoming a full stack developer
+- 👀 Full stack developer
-- 🌱 I’m currently learning in becoming software engineer
+- 🌱 Software engineer
 - 💞️ I’m looking to collaborate on building and creating a real world to solving real world problems and then giving solutions through projects  ...
 - 📫 How to reach me,contact me:kingsuthanaidogu@gmail.com